Commercial & Industrial Projects

 For more information, please contact John Clark, Wastewater Division Supervisor at 330-336-2894.

-In addition, food service uses must install fats, oils and grease interceptors to minimize the amount of these materials entering the wastewater system.
+In addition, food service uses must install fats, oils and grease (FOG) interceptors to minimize the amount of these materials entering the wastewater system.
 The City of Wadsworth follows standards adopted by the Medina County Sanitary Engineers Office.
 To view the standard visit Medina County Department of Sanitary Engineering (PDF).

 In most cases, all new or replacement signage will require design review approval and a zoning certificate before they can be installed.
 For more information, see Signs.